omrezkeypie/BezierPath/README.md

 __NOTE__: BezierPath is NOT a traditional bezier spline. it behaves more like a linear spline that curves around each point.

-__NOTE__: BezierPath has precomputation in it already. so no need to cache anything in your projects.

 BezierPath can be installed using Wally:
 ```
 BezierPath = "omrezkeypie/bezierpath@2.0.1"